getcarina/getcarina.com/frontmatter-metadata-guidelines.md

 - 1.8.2

+**Note:** Some best practice, conceptual, or other articles might not be asscoiated with a version of Docker.
+If this field does not apply to your content, omit the field entirely from your article's metadata.

 ## Topics

 *Topics* are used to categorize and filter the content for users, and might eventually be used as a mechanism to suggest articles to users as they perform a task in the control panel.